 If you have been told that your employer is going to change under TUPE and there is nothing you can do about it or you been dismissed because of a transfer, you need to take specialist employment advice.

-IBB Solicitor’s employment law team can provide clear, practical guidance on your rights relating to TUPE.
+IBB Law’s employment law team can provide clear, practical guidance on your rights relating to TUPE.
 Our team includes some of the region’s top ranked employment lawyers with decades of experience representing employees of all levels.

 What is TUPE?

 TUPE (pronounced “toopee”) means the Transfer of Undertakings (Protection of Employment) Regulations 2006.

 The purpose of TUPE is to protect the rights of all employees when the whole or part of the business of an employer is taken over by another employer.
 If TUPE does apply, the incoming employer (referred to under TUPE as the transferee) takes on all the rights and liabilities associated with the employees who were employed by the out-going employer (referred to under TUPE as the transferor) immediately before the transfer took place.